 Portfolio review is a way to evaluate a student's design ability and knowledge of design concepts based on work from the foundation-level courses.
 Portfolio review assures that students have acquired an understanding of essential design knowledge and are prepared to move on to more advanced coursework.
 Students typically go through portfolio review in their third semester of the Pre-Graphic Design program.
 Students must pass portfolio review in order to continue on with their coursework and complete the degree.
 Students begin with courses in fundamental aspects of visual studies.
 Below are the five foundation courses that you must complete prior to participating in portfolio review.

-You will receive permission numbers for 2-3 courses for your first semester on the program:
+You may receive permission numbers for 2-3 courses for your first semester on the program: